Larsa Pippen Flaunts Curves Poolside: ‘It’s Always Bikini Season’

 There is no offseason for Larsa Pippen.
 The mother of four flaunted her hot body poolside in a tiny bikini and open sheer coverup.

 Larsa stood barefoot poolside with a gorgeous green hillside in the back.
 She wore a bikini from Pretty Little thing.
 The green, black, gold, and cream patterned top was tank style, and it showed off a generous glimpse of her ample cleavage.
-She paired the tip with matching highcut bikini bottoms that accented her curvaceous hips, thick thighs, and her toned midsection, which has the beginning of a sixpack.
+She paired the tip with matching highcut bikini bottoms that accented her curvaceous hips, thick thighs, and her toned midsection, which has the beginning of a six pack.
 A matching, long-sleeve sheer coverup that puddled on the ground around her feet pulled together the casual pool day look.

 Scottie Pippen’s ex-wife wore her long, highlighted hair in sleek waves with a center part.
 Her gorgeous locks flowed over one shoulder, and sunlight hit the other side, making it appear to glow.
 Larsa wore dark pink lipstick on her full, luscious lips.
 Her eyes popped with various shades of eyeshadow, black eyeliner, and black mascara.
 She artfully highlighted her cheeks with a bronze blush.
 The mother’s fingernails and toenails sported a light manicure and pedicure, respectively.

 Instagram users expressed their love of the post in which Larsa noted that it’s bikini season never ends for her.
-Within minutes, the Saturday evening share had over 6,200 likes, and dozens of fans also dropped positive messages in the reply section for the brunette beauty.
+Within minutes, the Saturday evening share had more than 6,200 likes, and dozens of fans also dropped positive messages in the reply section for the brunette beauty.

-Many people on the popular social media network left flame emoji as replies indicating that Larsa’s sexy swimwear was pure fire.
+Many people on the popular social media network left flame emoji as replies, indicating that Larsa’s sexy swimwear was pure fire.

 “Stunningly beautiful awesome beauty babe,” gushed one fan, who also included a dozen red heart emoji.